 Going to court for probate isn’t always required.
 A court proceeding becomes necessary only when the individual possessed assets in his or her name alone.
 Non-probate assets typically are passed on to their inheritors without this process.
 They include:

-- Assets the deceased person owned with someone else in joint tenancy or pay on death, which pass automatically to the surviving owner
+- Assets the deceased individual owned in joint tenancy with someone else, or assets that were payable-on-death, which pass automatically to the surviving owner

-- Assets for which the deceased person designated a beneficiary outside of the will, for example, IRAs or 401(k) plans for which the deceased person named a beneficiary, or payable-on-death bank accounts
+- Assets the deceased individual designated a beneficiary for outside of the will, such as IRAs or 401(k) plans for which the deceased person named a beneficiary, or payable-on-death bank accounts

 - Life insurance proceeds or pension benefits that are payable to a named beneficiary